Do I need Fire Warden Training?

 The fire warden training half-day session involves two hours of classroom-based learning.
 You will also attend a two-hour practise session.

-The course is usually delivered by an ex-fire service officer or other suitably qualified people.
+An ex-fire service officer or other suitably qualified people deliver the course.
 The course allows delegates to try out different types of fire extinguishers in a simulated live fire.

 3B Training delivers Fire Warden courses in all of our venues monthly.

 To book a Fire Warden course click here.

 How can Fire Safety Training benefit the workplace?